zombierzn/vungle-resources/AdobeAir-resources/AdobeAir-dev-guide-2.0.0.md

 Start by creating a new AIR for mobile project and adding the native extension.

-If targeting *Android*: you may also need to add Google Play Services to your project.
-Many other extensions include this library already so you might not need to add it.
-To add the extension, repeat the steps below but use com.vungle.extensions.android.GooglePlayServices.ane instead of com.vungle.extensions.Vungle.ane.
+If targeting *Android*: you may also need to add Google Play Services and/or the Android Support v4 library to your project.
+Many other extensions include these libraries already so you might not need to add them.
+To add the extensions, repeat the steps below but use com.vungle.extensions.android.GooglePlayServices.ane and/or com.vungle.extensions.android.AndroidSupportLib.ane in place of com.vungle.extensions.Vungle.ane.

 ### In Flash Professional CS6 or Higher: